The Crosslink 2 Construction

 Why have validity rules been separated from the honest voting condition below?

 The reason to separate the validity rules from the honest voting condition, is that the validity rules are objective: they don’t depend on an observer’s view of the bc‑best‑chain.
 Therefore, they can be checked independently of validator signatures.
 Even a proposal voted for by 100% of validators will not be considered bft‑proposal‑valid by other nodes unless it satisfies the above rules.
-If more than two thirds of voting units are cast for an invalid proposal, something is seriously and visibly wrong; in any case, the block will not be accepted as a valid bft‑block.
-Importantly, a purportedly valid bft‑block will not be recognized as such by any honest Crosslink node even if it includes a valid notarization proof, if it does not meet other bft‑block‑validity rules.
+If more than two thirds of voting units are cast for an invalid proposal, something is seriously and visibly wrong; in any case, the block will not be accepted as a bft‑valid‑block.
+Importantly, a purportedly valid bft‑block will not be recognized as such by any honest Crosslink 2 node even if it includes a valid notarization proof, if it does not meet other bft‑block‑validity rules.

-What does the Increasing Score rule do?
+What does the Linearity rule do?

 • It prevents potential attacks that rely on proposing a bc‑valid‑chain that forks from a much earlier block.
 This is necessary because the difficulty (or stake threshold) at that point could have been much lower.

-• It limits the extent of disruption an adversary can feasibly cause to , even if it has subverted .
-In particular, if transactions are inserted into at the finalization point, this rule ensures that they can only come from a bc‑valid‑chain that has a higher score than the previous snapshot.
-And since the adversary must prove that its snapshot is confirmed, there must be at least blocks’ worth of Proof‑of‑Work on top of that snapshot, at a difficulty close to the current network difficulty.
 Note that the adversary could take advantage of an “accidental” fork and start its attack from the base of that fork, so that not all of this work is done by it alone.
 This is also possible in the case of a standard “private mining” attack, and is not so much of a problem in practice because accidental forks are expected to be short.
 In any case, should be chosen to take it into account.

-==PoS Desideratum: we want leader selection with good security / performance properties that will be relevant to this rule.
-(Suggested: PoSAT.)==
+PoS Desideratum: we want leader selection with good security / performance properties that will be relevant to this rule.
+(Suggested: PoSAT.)

 This is necessary in order to preserve liveness of relative to .
 Liveness of might require honest proposers to make proposals at a minimum rate.
 That requirement could be consistently violated if it were not always possible to make a valid proposal.
-But given that it is allowed to repeat the same snapshot as in the parent bft‑block, neither the Increasing Score rule nor the Tail Confirmation rule can prevent making a valid proposal — and all other rules of affecting the ability to make valid proposals are the same as in .
+But given that it is allowed to repeat the same snapshot as in the parent bft‑block, neither the Linearity rule nor the Tail Confirmation rule can prevent making a valid proposal — and all other rules of affecting the ability to make valid proposals are the same as in .
 (In principle, changes to voting in could also affect its liveness; we’ll discuss that in the liveness proof later.)

 For example, Streamlet requires three notarized blocks in consecutive epochs in order to finalize a block [CS2020, section 1.1].
 Its proof of liveness depends on the assumption that in each epoch for which the leader is honest, that leader will make a proposal, and that during a “period of synchrony” this proposal will be received by every node [CS2020, section 3.6].
 This argument can also be extended to adapted‑Streamlet.